-A border services officer (BSO) is a federal law enforcement officer and is one career option for individuals who attain their policing degree.
+A border services officer (BSO) is a federal law enforcement officer and is one career option for individuals who attain a criminology and policing degree.
 BSOs work for the Canada Border Services Agency, which under legislation enacted in 2003, has responsibilities that include

-- Apprehending, detaining and removing people who are inadmissible and pose a threat to Canada, including terrorists, war criminals, etc.
+- Apprehending, detaining and removing people who are inadmissible and pose a threat to Canada, including terrorists and war criminals,

 - Collecting applicable duties and taxes on imported goods.